catchpoint/Integrations.GoogleCloudMonitoring/Stackdriver-REST-API/README.md

 # Catchpoint-Google Stackdriver

 ## Introduction

 Cloud Monitoring provides visibility into the performance, uptime, and overall health of applications.
 It collects metrics, events, and metadata from Google Cloud, Amazon Web Services, hosted uptime probes, application instrumentation, and a variety of common application components including Cassandra, Nginx, Apache Web Server, Elasticsearch, and many others.
 Operations ingests that data and generates insights via dashboards, charts, and alerts.
 Cloud Monitoring alerting helps you collaborate by integrating with Slack, PagerDuty, and more.
-We will be looking at ingesting data from Catchpoint into Cloud Monitoring.
+We will be looking at ingesting data from Catchpoint into Cloud Monitoring using REST API.
 [https://cloud.google.com/monitoring](https://cloud.google.com/monitoring)

- This Integrations supports the following test types and metrics.
+This Integrations supports the following test types and metrics respectively.

 **Web Test**  : Timing metrics like  Connect, Dns, ContentLoad, Document complete.